Wedding of Grand Duke George Mikhailovich and Rebecca Virginia Bettarini

 The wedding of Grand Duke George Mikhailovich of Russia and Rebecca Virginia Bettarini took place on 1 October 2021 at Saint Isaac's Cathedral in Saint Petersburg.
 It was reported as the first royal wedding to take place in Russia since the Russian Revolution.
 The groom is the son and heir of Grand Duchess Maria Vladimirovna of Russia, the disputed head of the House of Romanov.
 The bride, who converted to the Russian Orthodox faith from Catholicism and took the name Victoria Romanovna, is the daughter of the former Italian Ambassador to Belgium, Roberto Bettarini.

 Background and engagement

 Grand Duke George Mikhailovich of Russia is the son and heir of Grand Duchess Maria Vladimirovna of Russia, the disputed head of the House of Romanov, and Prince Franz Wilhelm of Prussia.
-He is the great-grandson of Grand Duke Kirill Vladimirovich of Russia and a great-great-great-grandson of Alexander II of Russia.
+He is the great-grandson of Grand Duke Kirill Vladimirovich of Russia and a third-great-grandson of Alexander II of Russia.

 Rebecca Virginia Bettarini is the daughter of the Italian diplomat Roberto Bettarini, who served as the Italian Ambassador to Belgium, and Carla Virginia Cacciatore.

 Grand Duke George met Bettarini while working for the European Parliament in Brussels.
 They moved to Russia in 2019.

 Bettarini's engagement ring featured a centered ruby cabochon gemstone and two diamonds.

 Bettarini converted from Roman Catholicism to Russian Orthodoxy for the wedding, adopting the name Victoria Romanovna.